paulkarpenko/us-code-ui/uscode/title-19-customs-duties/chapter-012-trade-act-of-1974.md

 Commerce will also expand its traditional trade policy focus on industrial issues to deal with the international trade and investment problems of our growing services sector.
 Under the proposal, there will be comprehensive service industry representation in our industry advisory process, as well as a continuing effort to bring services under international discipline.
 I expect the Commerce Department to play a major role in developing new service sector initiatives for consideration within the Government.

 After an investigation lasting over a year, I have found that this reorganization is necessary to carry out the policy set forth in [section 901(a) of title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section901/a&num=0&edition=prelim) of the United States Code.
 As described above, this reorganization will increase significantly our ability to implement the MTN agreements efficiently and effectively and will improve greatly the services of the government with regard to export development.
 These improvements will be achieved with no increase in personnel or expenditures, except for an annual expense of about $300,000 for the salaries and clerical support of the three additional senior Commerce Department officials and a non-recurring expense of approximately $600,000 in connection with the transfers of functions provided in the plan.
-I find that the reorganization made by this plan makes necessary the provisions for the appointment and pay of a Deputy Secretary, an Under Secretary for International Trade, and two additional Assistant Secretaries of the Department of Commerce, and additional members of the Boards of Directors of the Export-Import Bank and the Overseas Private Investment Corporation.
+I find that the reorganization made by this plan makes necessary the provisions for the appointment and pay of a Deputy Secretary, an Under Secretary for International Trade, and two additional Assistant Secretaries of the Department of Commerce, and additional members of the Boards of Directors of the Export-Import Bank and the Overseas Private Investment Corporation [now the United States International Development Finance Corporation].

 It is indeed appropriate that this proposal follows so soon after the overwhelming approval by the Congress of the Trade Agreements Act of 1979 [[19 U.S.C.
 2501](./chapter-013-trade-agreements-act-of-1979.md#section-2501) et seq.], for it will sharpen and unify trade policy direction, improve the efficiency of trade law enforcement, and enable us to negotiate abroad from a position of strength.
 The extensive discussions between Administration officials and the Congress on this plan have been a model of the kind of cooperation that can exist between the two branches.
 I look forward to our further cooperation in successfully implementing both this reorganization proposal and the MTN agreements.